kzg5/InterSwaps---ETHGlobal/README.md

-# Getting Started with our AtomicK protocol
+# Getting Started with our protocol

 ## Available Scripts